Entrepreneur / Small BusinessJobs & Money

 • Looks just like a regular rearview mirror!
 So, I don’t feel compelled to take it down every time I end a shift with Uber.
 Plus, people who get in my car (friends, family, etc.) don’t even notice that it’s there.

-Macally Adjustable Cup Holder Phone Mount For The Car
+Adjustable Cup Holder Phone Mount

 I like this phone holder because it: